czujto/czujto.github.io/about.md

 #### Disclaimer ####

-The information in this blog is provided ‘AS IS’ with no warranties and confers no rights.
-This blog does not represent the thoughts, intentions, plans or strategies of my employer.
-It is solely my own personal opinion.
-All code samples are provided ‘AS IS’ without warranty of any kind, either express or implied, including but not limited to the implied warranties of merchant ability and/or fitness for a particular purpose.
+The material and information contained on this website is for general information purposes only.
+You should not rely upon the material or information on the website as a basis for making any business, legal or any other decisions.